 PULMONARY EMBOLISM (PE)

 Clinic patients suspected of PE enter an urgent diagnostic pathway because early therapy is needed for this disease.
-A normal d-dimer (dD) lowers the chance of PE to a very small percentage in patients with a low pre-test probability, but because dD isn’t immediately available in clinic, even these patients usually receive CT PE with its radiation, IV contrast, inconvenience, and expense.
+A normal d-dimer (dD) lowers the chance of PE to a very small percentage in patients with a low pre-test probability, but because dD isn’t immediately available in most clinics, these patients have often received CT PE with its radiation, IV contrast, inconvenience, and expense.
 Multi-organ POCUS (heart, lungs, and veins) can improve the speed and accuracy of diagnosis (Nazerian et al. Chest, Oct.
 2013) and avoid a substantial number of CT PE studies.

-Cardiac POCUS detects clinically important right heart dysfunction with a sensitivity equivalent to formal cardiac ultrasound and this finding shifts a patient to an emergent admission path. (see the Advanced Right Heart Disease chapter for more details about the heart in acute PE).
+Cardiac IMBUS detects clinically important right heart dysfunction with a sensitivity equivalent to formal cardiac ultrasound and this finding shifts a patient to an emergent admission path. (see the Advanced Right Heart Disease chapter for more details about the heart in acute PE).
 A CT PE may still be needed in such patients unless a major venous clot is also seen and then the patient might be treated immediately upon admission.
-Cardiac POCUS could find another reason for a patient’s presentation, such as heart failure, and then the CT PE study would not be needed.
+Cardiac IMBUS could find another reason for a patient’s presentation, such as heart failure, and then the CT PE study would not be needed.

-Venous POCUS can find deep venous thrombosis (DVT) in a leg or arm vein.
-If POCUS of the right heart is normal in such a patient, a CT PE is not needed and anticoagulation with an immediately acting oral anticoagulant can be started.
+Venous IMBUS can find deep venous thrombosis (DVT) in a leg or arm vein.
+If IMBUS of the right heart is normal in such a patient, a CT PE is not needed and outpatient anticoagulation with an immediately acting oral anticoagulant can be started.

 LEG VEIN THROMBOSIS

-Most information about POCUS for outpatient DVT comes from emergency department studies, where well trained physicians have been equivalent to, or slightly worse, than formal leg ultrasound (US).
+Most information about IMBUS for outpatient DVT comes from emergency department studies, where well trained physicians have been equivalent to, or slightly worse, than formal leg ultrasound (US).
 A 2019 study showed that hospitalists can also have very high sensitivity and specificity for DVT.
 Most series show that ≤ 20% of outpatients suspected of DVT actually have the disease.
-Expert POCUS of the leg veins requires knowledge and experience, particularly regarding anatomy, patient positioning, and use of the probe.
+Expert IMBUS of the leg veins requires knowledge and experience, particularly regarding anatomy, patient positioning, and Doppler techniques.
 The advanced IMBUS physician recognizes a suboptimal exam and obtains formal leg US.

 General anatomy and technique

 The leg anatomy diagrams in this chapter are of the right side, but the US images are from the more commonly thrombosed left leg.
-Although the veins flow towards the heart, the exam is performed from proximal to distal so the venous branches and bifurcations are referred to analogous to the arteries.
+Although the veins flow towards the heart, the leg exam is performed from proximal to distal, so we are referring to the venous branches and bifurcations analogous to the arteries.
 Here is a simplified venous anatomy diagram for a brief overview of the exam.

-The exam starts at the inguinal ligament with the common femoral vein (CFV), proceeds through the branching of the saphenous vein (SaphV), and then the further branching of the CFV into the deep femoral vein (DFV) and the femoral vein (FV).
-The FV is lost about half way down the medial thigh as it runs deep behind muscles.
+The exam starts just below the inguinal ligament with the common femoral vein (CFV), proceeds through the branching of the saphenous vein (SaphV), and then the further branching of the CFV into the deep femoral vein (DFV) and the femoral vein (FV).
+The FV is lost about halfway down the medial thigh as it runs deep behind muscles.
 The main deep vein is seen again at the posterior knee as the FV becomes the popliteal vein (PopV) and this is followed through two branchings.

-The blind spots are the iliac vein above the CFV and the portion of the FV between the mid thigh and the PopV.
-We partly deal with these two areas with color Doppler (CD) and pulse wave Doppler (PWD) as described a little later.
+The blind spots are the iliac vein above the CFV and the portion of the FV between the mid-thigh and the PopV.
+We partly deal with these two areas with color flow Doppler (Color) and pulse wave Doppler (PW) as described a little later.

-Patient positioning: Although standard patient positioning for leg vein US has been supine, a comparison of the exam in the standing and the supine positions convinced us that the standing position will be the standard clinic approach.
+Patient positioning: Although standard patient positioning for leg vein US has been supine, a comparison of the exam in the standing and the supine positions convinced us that the standing position should be the default clinic approach.
 Here are the factors that influenced this decision, as well as circumstances that cause reversion to a supine exam.
 If possible, the prone position is probably better for the popliteal exam if the standing position has trouble showing collapsibility.

 1. The veins are more distended and usually easier to see in the standing position for both the femoral and popliteal regions.

 3. For many patients, it is easier and quicker to lower their pants to the floor and stand against the exam table than to remove pants, get on the table, and get positioned.
-For the standing position, the examiner sits on a rolling chair and lowers the ultrasound cart to its lowest position.
+For the standing position, the physician sits on a rolling chair and lowers the ultrasound screen.

-5. PWD of the CFV and PopV still shows respirophasic flow in the standing position, but if this is absent or equivocal in both legs in the standing position, repeat PWD in the supine position to confirm.
+5. Color and PW of the CFV and PopV show respirophasic flow in the standing position, but if this is absent or equivocal in both legs in the standing position, repeat the evaluation in the supine/prone position to confirm.

-6. Patients who cannot stand must obviously be examined supine.
+6. Patients who cannot stand must obviously be examined supine/prone.
 There isn’t a good solution for wheelchair patients who can’t be moved to the exam table.
-The popliteal region and part of the femoral region can probably be seen in these patients, but the CFV is compromised.
+Our experience suggests that the popliteal region and part of the femoral region can sometimes be seen in these patients, but the CFV view is compromised.

 7. Obese patients may have fat hanging down over the inguinal area in the standing position.
-Draping and protecting the underwear with a washcloth sling usually holds up this adipose layer.
+Our standard draping and protecting of underwear with a washcloth sling usually holds up this adipose layer.
 The physician creates the sling and the patient (or helper) holds it up as shown in the following picture.

-Probe, Depth, and Gain: The L38 linear probe with VENOUS exam type is used with the indicator examiner left in both legs.
-In some patients, RES mode may give slightly improved images, but in obese, muscular, or edematous patients PEN mode might get more interpretable images.
-The literature discusses using the C60 curvilinear probe (ABD exam type) for large legs but formal US should probably be obtained in these patients unless distinct thrombosis of the CFV, FV, or PopV is seen.
+Optimize: Optimize the depth and focus position with the linear probe and a venous exam preset.
+In obese, muscular, or edematous patients decreasing the frequency may get better images.
+The literature discusses using the curvilinear probe for large legs, but formal US should probably be obtained in these patients unless distinct thrombosis is seen.
 Pressure on the probe can reduce the distance between the probe and the veins, creating clearer images, but this pressure may also start to collapse the veins.
 Optimize the gain so the vessel blood is mostly anechoic but there should still be distinct margins and some detail in surrounding tissue.
-Start at full depth of 6 cm with the linear probe, move the vessels to the center of the screen for optimal focus, and then magnify as necessary.

 Gel: The probe infrequently needs to be protected with a glove for the femoral region.
-Whether the examiner wears gloves is personal taste, but is also not required in most patients.
-The probe will cover a large area in the femoral region, so it makes sense to pre-apply gel to avoid leaving the leg to get more gel.
-A good estimate can be made about the path of the femoral vein from the medial inguinal ligament to the medial mid thigh and a gel stripe is placed over this path.
-The PopV gel is applied when the patient has turned around for the lower leg exam.
+Whether the physician wears gloves is personal taste, but is also not required in most patients.
+The probe will cover a large area in the femoral region, so it may make sense to pre-apply some gel to avoid leaving the leg to get more gel.
+However, too much gel can fall on a patient’s pants.

 Compression: The primary criterion for a DVT is “lack of complete compressibility” of a vein.
-The vein of interest should be in the center of the field with the probe perpendicular to the vessel to optimize compression.
-In larger legs, magnification is usually needed to see the vein well.
+The probe needs to be perpendicular and directly over a vessel to optimize compression.
 The amount of pressure needed is dependent on the amount and character of overlying tissue.
-In general, pressure is not complete until there is beginning deformation of the accompanying artery.
+In general, a compression trial is not complete until there is beginning deformation of the accompanying artery.
 Slow, gradually increasing pressure with two hands may be needed to keep the vein centered and having patients braced against the exam table stabilizes them for this pressure.
-Here is an example of a well positioned and magnified left CFV in a lean patient that showed full compression with progressive pressure that just started to deform the common femoral artery (CFA).
-The clip was stopped just before the walls of the CFV “kissed”, which is what should be seen.
+Here is an example of a left CFV that showed full compression with progressive pressure that just started to deform the common femoral artery (CFA).

-Color Doppler (CD): CD can help to identify vessels, distinguish arteries from veins, separate blood vessels from other hypoechoic structures, and detect phasic flow with respiration.
-CD can also help identify veins that are partly occluded.
-Adjust the CD sector size and gain at the beginning of the leg exam using the CFV and the CFA.
-There is often little CD signal in the veins with a perpendicular, transverse probe because venous flow velocity is slow.
-Here is a PopV that showed a rim of color flow around a mostly occluding clot.
+Color: Color can help identify vessels, distinguish arteries from veins, separate blood vessels from other hypoechoic structures, and detect phasic flow with respiration.
+Color can also help identify veins that are partly occluded.
+Here is a PopV that showed a rim of Color around a mostly occluding clot.
 The vein was non-compressible.

-Visible thrombus: With correct gain, a venous clot may show increased echogenicity with 2D imaging.
-It is difficult to use the clot appearance to differentiate between acute and chronic thrombosis, although acute thrombosis usually enlarges a vein and recanalization seen with CD strongly favors chronic disease.
-The following clip shows both hyperechoic material in a PopV and partial venous color flow around it.
+Visible thrombus: With correct gain, a venous clot may show increased echogenicity with B-mode imaging.
+It is difficult to use the clot appearance to differentiate between acute and chronic thrombosis, although acute thrombosis usually enlarges a vein and recanalization seen with Color strongly favors chronic disease.
+The following clip shows both hyperechoic material in a PopV and partial Color around it.

 Stasis or slow flow in a vein can appear as spontaneous echo contrast, but if the vein fully compresses, there is no clot at that location.
 Here is an example of spontaneous echo contrast in a CFV that collapsed fully, but the flow progressed cephalad poorly because of thrombus in the iliac vein above.
 This CFV also did not have respiratory variation in Doppler flow, which is discussed below.

 Transverse and Longitudinal views: Most literature describes looking for DVT with a transverse view, which is better for assessing compressibility.
-However, a longitudinal view will sometimes clarify the anatomy or confirm an abnormality, particularly at the more difficult DFV/FV branching and the two branchings of the PopV.
-CD venous flow may only be seen in a longitudinal view with the sector angled +20 degrees.
+However, a longitudinal view will sometimes clarify the anatomy or confirm an abnormality, particularly at vein branching sites.

 Sequence and Findings: Lower Extremity